 And here we go back to the transience of the images: ideas vanish, only bodies remain.

-Curator: Drawing has become your main technique; I suppose it is a choice that has to do with something practical.
+Drawing has become your main technique; I suppose it is a choice that has to do with something practical.
 What possibilities do this means of expression have for you?

-Artist: Drawing has attracted me since childhood… After so many years of drawing almost daily, I understood why it is so important in life: it is a powerful communication tool, which helps us to express ourselves but also to explain things, for example when we draw a map for someone to find a way, or to organize furniture in a living room.
+A: Drawing has attracted me since childhood… After so many years of drawing almost daily, I understood why it is so important in life: it is a powerful communication tool, which helps us to express ourselves but also to explain things, for example when we draw a map for someone to find a way, or to organize furniture in a living room.
 I think that drawing should be taught at school, and that society would benefit from it.
 In childhood, we all need to draw; it is a tool to understand the world and to imagine ideals, utopias, etc. Why do we stop drawing when we grow up?

 Also, drawing is the basic language of the entire artistic work; from a musician to a filmmaker … every artist must draw at some point in the creative process.
 From what I am saying you can understand my position and my passion for drawing.

-Curator: On the other hand, paintings will have the leading role in your solo show at Galleria Varsi.
+On the other hand, paintings will have the leading role in your solo show at Galleria Varsi.
 What does this exhibition represent in your artistic career?

-Artist: Since last year I have been painting more, maybe because in my last murals I had to paint, rather than draw, due to time constraints.
+A: Since last year I have been painting more, maybe because in my last murals I had to paint, rather than draw, due to time constraints.
 I also think that this year my hand seems to prefer to paint, but even so mine are very “drawn” paintings.
 I must say that in many of my works drawing and painting have gone together… drawing as a “projective” technique and painting as something closer to “conventional” images.

 The exhibition at Galleria Varsi involves a deeper approach to a subject which I have indirectly been working on for years: tourism.
 This is also a critical metaphor for me, related to my traveling and painting experiences around the world; something like cultural tourism, not to visit local monuments, but to install them.
 At the end, the murals we make are invasions of spaces that belong to other people, with cultures and realities different from mine.